google/ExoPlayer/docs/hls.md

   segments.
 * Use the `#EXT-X-INDEPENDENT-SEGMENTS` tag.
 * Prefer demuxed streams, as opposed to files that include both video and audio.
-* Include all information you can in the Master Playlist.
+* Include all information you can in the Multivariant Playlist.

 The following guidelines apply specifically for live streams: